Sheifc/Sheifc/README.md

 ---

-- 🔭 Currently studying programming at **<a href="https://www.42malaga.com/"> 42 Malaga</a>**
+- 🔭 Currently studying software engineering at **<a href="https://www.42malaga.com/"> 42 Malaga</a>**
-- 👀 Interested in Python, AI and Cybersecurity
-- 🎓 Studing software engineering at 42 Malaga
 - 🎓 Studing a Master in Bioinformatics and Biostatistics at University of Barcelona
+- 👀 Interested in Artifitial Intelligence and Cybersecurity

 ## 🧑‍💻 Technical Skills